sarahcolbert/sibling_roh_analysis/README.md

 b) must be filtered to MAF > 0.01

 c) FID and IID values must be identical to those in the non-imputed genotype data.
-If they do not match, the R scripts will not run.
+If they do not match, you will receive an error during the 'genetics' check.

 If your imputed data is in VCF or BGEN format, Howe et. al. [provide information](https://github.com/LaurenceHowe/SiblingGWAS/wiki/0.2_ImputedGenotypeData) for how to convert these files to the plink binary format.